dyarawilliams/react-webdev-quiz/README.md

 # React WebDev Quiz App

-This is a simple quiz app using Auth0 + React.
+This is a simple quiz app using React + Auth0.